sahan-nirodha/Simple-Photo-Gallery/README.md

-This is a small interactive photo gallery
+This is a Small Interactive Photo Gallery Using HTML, CSS, Java Script

             Screen Shots Of The Photo Gallery

 All Pictures
 ![Screenshot 2024-11-22 202527](https://github.com/user-attachments/assets/7bb03b23-36b4-4351-90f4-5dcb7a5a14dc)